 Sections 2 and 3: Loss Development:

 9. In each row of Section 2 display the reported estimate of ultimate losses and DCC expense on all Loss Sensitive Contracts issued (i.e., with inception dates) in that year.
-Each reported estimate should be the estimate of ultimate loss and DCC Expense as of each year-end, not the incremental amounts incurred during each calendar year.
-The resulting data should display the reported estimate of ultimate losses and DCC Expense on a Policy Year basis.
+Each reported estimate should be the estimate of cumulative ultimate loss and DCC expense as of the calendar year-end corresponding to the column header, not the incremental amounts incurred during each calendar year.
+The resulting data should display the reported estimate of ultimate losses and DCC expense on a Policy Year basis.

-One reasonability benchmark that can be used to verify that the data is presented on a Policy Year basis is to compare the magnitude of an issue year’s ultimate loss and DCC Expense estimates as of twelve months and as of twenty-four months.
+One reasonability benchmark that can be used to verify that the data is presented on a Policy Year basis is to compare the magnitude of an issue year’s ultimate loss and DCC expense estimates as of twelve months and as of twenty-four months.
 The valuation as of twenty-four months should be approximately twice as great as the valuation as of twelve months.
-(For example, Issue year 2004 estimate of ultimate losses and DCC Expense at year-end 2005 should be approximately twice as great as the estimate of Issue Year 2004 ultimate losses and DCC Expense at year-end 2004.)
+(For example, Issue Year 2004 estimate of ultimate losses and DCC expense at year-end 2005 should be approximately twice as great as the estimate of Issue Year 2004 ultimate losses and DCC expense at year-end 2004.)
 This reasonability benchmark assumes roughly even policy writings throughout the year.
 If a company’s writings are proportionately greater in the first half of the year than the second half of the year, the valuation as of twelve months can reasonably be expected to be greater than 50% of the twenty-four-month valuation.

 10. In each row of Section 3 show the bulk and IBNR reserves included in Section 2.